iqrar/MEAN-Notes-App/readme.md

 # How to use

 Create note it will take the user to the home page, where user can see notes according to their types.
+By clicking on the close icon note will be remove.
+User can updated created note by clicking on edit icon.
+For better understanding please see the screenshots below
 # Result

 ![alt text](screenshots/note.png)